Currency pair GBPAUD

 British pound (GBP).

-GBP is one of the world's oldest currencies and is the national currency of Great Britain.
-The rate of this instrument is influenced by both internal and external factors.
+The GBP is one of the world's oldest currencies and is the national currency of the United Kingdom.
+Its exchange rate is influenced by both internal and external factors.

-Among internal factors, it is worth paying special attention to macroeconomics, especially indicators such as unemployment, inflation, interest rates, GDP, trade balance and much more.
-Also, do not forget that London is the second largest financial center where prices are actively set.
+Among domestic factors, it's especially worth paying attention to the macroeconomy, particularly indicators such as unemployment, inflation, interest rates, GDP, trade balance , and much more.
+It's also worth remembering that London is home to the world's second-largest financial center, where prices are actively determined.

-Among the external factors that influence the pound are external economic relations with partner countries.
-Britain has strong economic relations with the USA and Europe, so collapses on these world markets and the deterioration of the economic condition of partner countries greatly affect the GBP exchange rate.
+External factors that influence the pound include foreign economic ties with partner countries.
+Britain has strong economic ties with the US and Europe, so collapses in these global markets and deteriorating economic conditions in partner countries have a significant impact on the GBP exchange rate.

 Australian dollar (AUD).

-AUD is the national currency of Australia.
-The Australian dollar is rightfully considered one of the commodity currencies, so commodity prices have the strongest impact on the AUD.
-The Australian economy and Australian exports are almost 70 percent tied to such large partner countries as China, Japan and the USA.
+The Australian Dollar (AUD) is the national currency of Australia.
+The Australian dollar is rightfully considered a commodity currency, so commodity prices have the strongest impact on the AUD.
+Almost 70 percent of the Australian economy and exports are linked to major partner countries such as China, Japan, and the United States.

-It is worth noting that Australia is one of the leaders in the production of gold and many other precious metals.
-Australia also has gas and oil shelves.
-Industry is relatively underdeveloped, but 15 percent of exports come from it.
+It's worth noting that Australia is a leading producer of gold and many other precious metals.
+Australia also has gas and oil reserves.
+While its manufacturing industry is relatively underdeveloped, it accounts for 15 percent of exports.

-In addition to the obvious factors of the commodity market, the exchange rate of the Australian dollar is influenced by weather conditions and world prices for agricultural products, since Australia is an agricultural country.
+In addition to the obvious factors of the commodity market, the Australian dollar's exchange rate is influenced by weather conditions and global prices for agricultural products, given that Australia is an agricultural country.

-However, despite obvious external factors, internal macroeconomic indicators such as GDP, balance, unemployment, inflation, retail sales have one of the strongest impacts on the AUD.
-This pattern can be seen when news on AUD is released on any currency pair with its presence.
+However, despite obvious external factors, domestic macroeconomic indicators such as GDP, trade balance, unemployment, inflation, and retail sales have one of the strongest influences on the AUD.
+This pattern can be seen when news is released on any AUD-related currency pair.

-In addition, I would like to note the high interest rate in Australia, which makes it possible to actively use the currency in such trading tactics as carry trade ( http://time-forex.com/terminy/karry-trade ).
+In addition, I would like to note the high interest rate in Australia, which allows the currency to be actively used in such trading tactics as carry trade ( http://time-forex.com/terminy/karry-trade ).

-In conclusion, it can be noted that GBPAUD is a cross rate and the only thing that strongly unites them is a strong external dependence on trade with a common economic partner, the United States.
+In conclusion, it can be noted that the GBPAUD is a cross rate and the only thing they have in common is a strong external dependence on trade with a common economic partner, the United States.

-In addition to fundamental factors, GBPAUD lends itself well to technical analysis, since both instruments together create protracted trend movements with low volatility, which allows even a beginner to get into the trading course very quickly.
+Beyond fundamental factors, GBPAUD lends itself well to technical analysis, as both instruments together create long, low-volatility trend movements, allowing even a beginner to quickly get up to speed.